arthbous/StochasticDescent/README.md

 ## About

-These algorithms were developed by Arthur Bousquet, Qipin Chen, Shuonan Wu.
+The authors are  Arthur Bousquet, Qipin Chen, Shuonan Wu.

 To learn more about it, visit the [project's page](http://stochasticdescent.arthurbousquet.com) .